 Don't focus on one faith

 Ensure that one faith is not predominantly referred to or used in your unit.
 For example, a reflection during a meeting may refer to a god.
-This would be not be inclusive to members who do not believe in a god.
+This wouldn't be inclusive to members who don't believe in a god.

 Review the timings of your unit meetings